chjj/bthreads/README.md

 - `web_workers` - [Web Workers API][web_workers] (browser only).
 - `polyfill` - A [polyfill] for the web workers API.

 The current backend is exposed as `threads.backend`.
+Note that the current backend can be set with the `BTHREADS_BACKEND` environment variable.

 ## Caveats